praneetech/cybersecurity-foundations/README.md

 # Academic Programming & Cybersecurity Foundation Portfolio
 # Hi there, I'm Praneet! 👋

-Welcome to my academic programming and cybersecurity foundation profile.
-I am a 12th-Standard State Board student focusing on Physics, Chemistry, Mathematics, and Computer Science.
+Welcome to my academic programming and cybersecurity foundation profile.This profile serves as a live repository bridging my academic software engineering foundation with practical, hands-on defensive security labs.
 This profile serves as a live repository bridging core textbook software engineering with practical, hands-on defensive security labs.

 ---